h1xxx/linuxconsole/content/configuration.md

 Other possible parameters for tput are described in `man 5 terminfo`.

-If you'd like to see the escape sequences they are supposed to be described
+If you'd like to see the escape sequences - they are supposed to be described
-in `man 4 console_codes`, but it's pretty hard there to find a sequece you
+in `man 4 console_codes`, but it's pretty hard there to find a sequence you
 are after.
 It's easier to get a tput parameter from `man 5 terminfo`,
 redirect stdout from tput to a file `tput cvvis > cvvis.bin` and to read the
 escape sequence with `vi`, `od -c`, `xd -c` or `sed -n 'l'`, but